Indian Trees Campground

 Directions

-From Sula, travel 5.6 miles south on Highway 93, then turn west (right) onto Forest Road 729 and follow for approximately 1 mile.
-The access road is gravel, but the campground and parking spurs are paved.
+From Sula, MT head south 5.6 miles on Highway 93.
+Turn west (right) onto Forest Road 729 and follow for approximately 1 mile.
+Road to campground is gravel but the campground and parking spurs are paved.

 Amenities